-JEE Main 2021 (February) Exam - Dates, Registration, Eligibility, Syllabus, Exam Pattern
+JEE Main 2025 (Session-1) Exam - Dates, Registration, Eligibility, Syllabus, Exam Pattern

-Joint Entrance Examination Main (February) 2021 or JEE Main (February) 2021 is the entrance examination for admission to B.E., B.Tech., B.Arch. and Bachelor of Planning.
-JEE Main (February) 2021 is conducted by National Testing Agency.
+Joint Entrance Examination Main (Session-1) 2025 or JEE Main (Session-1) 2025 is the entrance examination for admission to B.E., B.Tech., B.Arch. and Bachelor of Planning.
+JEE Main (Session-1) 2025 is conducted by National Testing Agency.

 For Course(s)